CrunchyData/postgres-operator/hugo/content/Configuration/pgo-yaml-configuration.md

     pgo create cluster testcluster --resources-config=large -n pgouser1

-Note, if you try to allocate more resources than your host or Kube cluster has available then you will see your pods wait in a *Pending* status.
+Note, if you try to allocate more resources than your host or Kubernetes cluster has available then you will see your pods wait in a *Pending* status.
 The output from a `kubectl describe pod` command will show output like this in this event:
 Events: